Sialitech/label-siali/docs/source/guide/install_k8s.md

 To plan the capacity of your Kubernetes cluster, refer to these guidelines.

-Label Studio has the following default configurations for resource requests, resource limits, and replica counts:
+Siali Label has the following default configurations for resource requests, resource limits, and replica counts:

 ```yaml
 app: